24th June 2015 to 1st August 2015

 As has been proven in outdoor festivals in many cultural capitals around the world, Shakespeare plays work very well in the open air.
 Glasgow’s beautiful Botanic Gardens provide the perfect backdrop for just such an event.

-2014 will see the Bard celebrate their 12th year with an exciting programme of productions in The “Unlikely Wonders” Season.
+2015 will see the Bard celebrate their 13th year with an exciting programme of productions in The “Unlikely Wonders” Season.
 Bard in the Botanics returns this year with Love’s Labours Lost, The Merchant of Venice, Richard III and A Midsummer Night’s Dream.

 Some outdoor performances can involve a lengthy walk through the grounds, but picnic baskets are available to sustain the hungry theatre-goer.

 Performances of both Love’s Labour Lost and The Merchant of Venice start at 7.45pm.
 Performances of A Midsummer Night’s Dream start at 7.30pm.
 There are no performances on Sunday or Monday evenings throughout the festival.

 - Wed 24th June – Sat 11th July: Love’s Labour Lost

 - Thu 2nd July – Sat 11th July: A Midsummer Night’s Dream